bedlan/uralex/README.md

 When you are using UraLex 3.0, you should also cite the following papers which introduce the dataset:

-> Vesakoski, Outi; Tresoldi, Tiago; Soosaar, Sven-Erik; de Heer, Mervi, Maurits, Luke; Syrjänen, Kaj; Honkola, Terhi and Dunn, Michael.
+> Vesakoski, Outi; Tresoldi, Tiago; Soosaar, Sven-Erik; de Heer, Mervi; Maurits, Luke; Syrjänen, Kaj; Honkola, Terhi and Dunn, Michael.
 “Unravelling the disintegration patterns and chronology of the Uralic language family.”

 ## Description